dhuang135/dhuang135.github.io/about.md

 ---
 Hi!

-My name is Daniel Huang and I'm currently a 4th year Psychology major at UCLA.
+My name is Daniel Huang, welcome to my site.

-I will be graduating in December of 2022 with a Bachelors in Psychology with a Specialization in Computing!
+I graduated in December of 2022 with a Bachelors in Psychology with a Specialization in Computing!

+This website functions as a 'collage' of projects and guides of data science, analysis, and general coding.

 My Linkedin, email, and other ways to contact me are located at the bottom of the page.